 Remipedes are blind crustaceans living in coastal aquifers which contain saline groundwater, with populations in almost every ocean basin explored, including in Australia, the Caribbean Sea, and the Atlantic Ocean.

-Remipedes are venomous crustaceans, and the only ones of their kind, first discovered in the 1980s.
+Remipedes are venomous crustaceans and the only ones of their kind.
 Their name comes from Latin for “oar-footed” because of the beautiful movement of their many pairs of swimming legs.

 Contact us for some guided cave dives get the chance to observe live remipedes.